-It’s the inner critic — that pattern of negative thoughts that are limiting you from living from your truth.
-It can hound you in your job, family life and romantic relationships.
+We all have an inner critic — a pattern of negative thoughts that can hound us in our jobs, family lives and romantic relationships.
 And because our yoga mats are the best mirrors, showing what’s really going on inside of us, the inner critic often shows up in our yoga practice.

 Theme 1: Know that you are ready now.